pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A lie can not live."
 --Martin Luther King, Jr.

+"Injustice anywhere is a threat to justice everywhere."
+--Martin Luther King, Jr.

 "We strive for perfection and achieve excellence."
 --Angela Kirkland (Nvidia interviewer)